marg51/mgTranslate/README.md

 ![gif](http://i.uto.io/jUyNT)

-As in v0.0.1, it allows only EN->FR
+In v0.0.1, it allows only EN->FR

 ### Installation